 The distance between two of Colombia's largest cities, Bogotá and Medellín, is 260 miles (419 km).
 The easiest way to make the trip is to fly, which takes about an hour.
-Going by car is also an option—the route takes significantly longer (over ten hours) but this is a great way to see the hilly, scenic countryside and there are a few noteworthy stops you can make along the way.
+Going by car is also an option—the route takes significantly longer (over 10 hours), but this is a great way to see the hilly, scenic countryside, and there are a few noteworthy stops you can make along the way.
 Private transfers are recommended over self-driving, though it can be an expensive option at this distance.

-If you have more time in the country, consider this 9-day itinerary—it includes both Bogotá and Medellín, along with visits to Coffee Country and Cartagena.
+If you have more time in the country, consider this nine-day itinerary—it includes both Bogotá and Medellín, along with visits to Coffee Country and Cartagena.

 Duration: 1-hour flight